SebZanardo/catan/src/data/maps/README.md

 `NOTE: Pre-launch the format may be changed`

 This file format was designed to be:
-* Human readable/editable --> although using map editor is recommended
+* Human readable and editable (however, using out map editor is recommended
-* Simply parsed in sequential order from top to bottom
+* Simple to parse in sequential order
-* Scalable to allow for small, medium and large custom maps
+* Scalable to allow for small, medium and large custom games
-* Customisability to allow for whacky games whilst obeying catan rules
+* Customisable to allow for interesting games whilst obeying catan rules

-Alongside the game we will supplying players with a level editor to create, modify and share custom maps in the `.catan` file format.
+Within the game we will supplying players with a level editor to create, modify and share custom maps in the `.catan` file format.

-This file documents the expected type of each piece of data in the `.catan` file format.
-We have also included the validity checks our map parser performs to ensure the supplied map is game ready.
+This file explains what data is contained within the `.catan` file format.
+We have also included the validity checks our file parser performs to ensure the supplied map is game ready.

 ## Comments
-Any line with first character as `#` is ignored by the parser
+Any line starting with `#` is ignored by the parser

 ## Recommended max player count
-### list(u8)
+### type: list(u8)
 Description:
 Minimum player count (inclusive), maximum player count (inclusive)
 ```